 Light Sculpture Installation

-Media: LEDs, diffusion material, vinyl, custom lighting sequence, electrical hardware
+LEDs, diffusion and reflective material, custom lighting sequence, electrical hardware.
+Dimensions:

 15 ft x 10 ft x 5 ft

 The sun is an important star and has been for centuries.
 During my stay in Civita di Bagnoregio, I woke up early one morning and decided to explore my new surroundings.
 During my stroll, I was dazzled at the strength of the sun beaming on the square.
 It got me thinking about the town of Civita, it’s history, and it’s relation to the sun.
 I began researching about The Etruscan’s, who were an ancient people that founded the city, and the remnants of their civilization still linger.
 The name of this piece is CETHA, which was inspired by the town and its past, translating to sun in Etruscan.
 CETHA has red lighting with pink hues in its sequence, which represents the sunrise that burns red in the morning and streams its light throughout the town.